-The 401 Unauthorized error indicates that the server’s request was not verified.
+The 401 Unauthorized error indicates that the server’s request was not verified because it lacks valid authentication credentials for the target resource.
 When accessing a URL, your browser sends a request, which in this case was not verified.
-In order to verify the request, you need to login with valid credentials.

 - Inputting the wrong URL

 For instance, the 401 Error may appear when you’re trying to gain access to restricted resources like a password-protected web page without logging in first or entering the correct authentication credentials.

 Although client-side issues seem to be the most common causes of this error, sometimes it can be caused by the web server.
 The server might be blocking the client from accessing the requested resource on purpose, or the server’s authentication process is broken.

 When the 401 Error occurs, the browser will show an error code or message instead of taking you to the actual web page.